-The TEB Corporate Banking Group provides services including international trade finance, structured finance, cash management, credit services and hedging of currency, interest-rate and commodity risk.
+TEB Corporate Banking provides services including international trade finance, structured finance, cash management, credit services and hedging of currency, interest-rate and commodity risk.
+TEB provides its services through foreign trade centres staffed with experienced specialists and also through 11 corporate branches, five of which are located in Istanbul, specifically designed to meet the requirements of multinational companies.

-In a fast-transforming world with new technological developments, where customer expectations and requirements are changing at a rapid pace, TEB Corporate Banking focuses hard on maintaining product quality and the overall customer experience at the highest level by anticipating and responding to those changing customer expectations and needs.
+In a fast-transforming world with new technological developments, where customer expectations and requirements are changing at a rapid pace, TEB Corporate Banking focused hard during 2022 on maintaining product quality and the overall customer experience at the highest level by anticipating and responding to those changing customer expectations and needs.
+During the year, we succeeded in maximising customer satisfaction by meeting our customers' diverse needs through our sales channels.